razee-io/WatchKeeper/README.md

   poll: lite
 ```

-### White/Black Lists
+### Include/Exclude Lists

-You can white or black list resources by modifying the ConfigMap named
+You can include or exclude resources by modifying the ConfigMap named
 `watch-keeper-limit-poll`, in the namespace your Watch-Keeper is running.

-- If both a whitelist and blacklist are specified, only the whitelist will be used.
+- If both an `include` and `exclude` key are specified, only `include` will be used.
-- The white/black list is employed during the **Polling**, **Namespace** and **Non-Namespaced**
+- The include/exclude list is employed during the **Polling**, **Namespace** and
-[collection methods](#Collection-Methods).
-Any individual resource specifically
+**Non-Namespaced** [collection methods](#Collection-Methods).
+Any individual resource
-labeled to be watched will still be watched, regardless of the white/black list.
+specifically labeled to be watched will still be watched, regardless of the include/exclude

-#### Creating a White/Black List

-- To create your white/black list, the ConfigMap will specify the kind of list
-you want as the first key, and the rest of the ConfigMap entries become the white/black
 list.

+#### Creating a Include/Exclude List

+- To create your include/exclude list, the ConfigMap will specify the kind of list
+you want as the first key, and the rest of the ConfigMap entries become the include/exclude
+list.
-- The white/black list itself is created from the ConfigMap keys:
+- The include/exclude list itself is created from the ConfigMap keys:
   - The keys will be `apiVersion_kind` (where any `/` is replaced with an `_`).
   - The value must be `'true'`.